yashrmaa/yasharma/content/blog/daily.md

 Sometimes I see a tweet from [Julie Fredrickson](https://jfredrickson.com/).
 It's usually a link to her daily blog.
 I have read her blog many times and thought about following the practice but I haven't.
 My reason being I can't write daily, it's such a burden and quantity doesn't mean quality.
 It's right to focus on quality but it doesn't come with quantity.
 I know that one has to write a 1000 blogs to write a few good ones.
 So, I have started the practice of writing daily.
 Today is day 1.
 My goal is remove the friction of writing.
 Making it second nature.
 I also hope to improve my skills and develop a voice.
 The daily posts are probably not be the best work and I intend to keep them a bit raw.
 I'd like to think, this writing is for me first.

+It's also about creating.
+Most of the time I am a consumer of content.
+I read so much online — blogs, twitter, news, subtacks but don't contribute much to the internet.
+I want to change that.

 In other news, there's suddenly a huge discourse about AI safety.
 Everyone from Bernie Sanders to AI researchers are asking to slow down or outright ban stuff in case of Bernie.
 There's no question about the risks but I do think humans are gullible when it comes to fear.
 Anything can be made to fear by power of the crowd.

 - AI is going to cause human extinction.